dgraph-io/dgraph-docs/content/graphql/lambda/webhook.md

     }
 ```

+#### Resolver examples

-For example, to define the JavaScript lambda functions for each mutation event for which `@lambdaOnMutate` is enabled and add those as resolvers:
+For example, to define JavaScript lambda functions for each mutation event for which `@lambdaOnMutate` is enabled and add those as resolvers:

 ```javascript
 async function addAuthorWebhook({event, dql, graphql, authHeader}) {